 The 2014 Chevrolet Impala comes with a 196-horsepower, 2.5-liter four-cylinder engine, which is paired with a six-speed automatic transmission.
 A 305-horsepower, 3.6-liter V6 engine is also available, as well as a 182-horsepower eAssist powertrain, which includes a 2.4-liter four-cylinder engine and an electric motor.
 The EPA reports that the base Impala gets 21/31 mpg city/highway, while the V6 model and the Impala eAssist earn 19/29 mpg and 25/35 mpg, respectively.

-So far, most reviewers who’ve driven the 2014 Impala have tested versions with the V6 engine.
+Auto writers report that the four-cylinder isn't very fast from a start, but it has surprisingly strong passing power considering the Impala's size.
 Critics say that the new Impala accelerates smoothly and confidently with the V6, which also offers good passing power on the highway.
 While one test driver wishes that paddle shifters were available, the automatic transmission wins points for its quick downshifts when more power is needed.

 - "Even with four adults onboard, the 3.6-liter had no problem keeping up on winding back roads, and it delivered respectable passing power when asked.
 There's nothing particularly spirited or exciting about this engine, but acceleration is competitive with other V6-equipped large sedans." -- Edmunds

 - "The six-speed automatic is a smooth operator.
 None of the competition has an eight-speed.
 But if one were installed here someday, two more gears would boost fuel economy and reduce some mountain-road gear hunting in this Impala." -- Popular Mechanics